 MWCC has funding to assist our Watershed Partners with building capacity in the realms of Organizational Development, Coordination, Communications, and Outreach.
 Up to $10,000 may be awarded to each recipient, and up to 10% of funds awarded may go to administration costs.
 There is no match requirement, but MWCC is interested in any direct cash or in-kind match opportunities that may be leveraged using this funding.
 Funds will be disbursed on a reimbursement basis.
-Funding is currently available for projects to be completed by the end of 2019.
-Applicants are strongly encouraged to contact Terri Nichols as soon as possible to discuss potential project proposals.
-You can see the online proposal form here.

 The purpose of these dollars is to fill critical capacity funding gaps of our Watershed Partners.
 Activities funded will allow watershed organizations to measurably improve their internal operations and external community-based conservation efforts, through targeted efforts in the realms of Organizational Development, Coordination, Communications, and Outreach.
 Projects must be directly related to community-led solutions and engagement.
 Priority will be given to proposals that demonstrate a “meaningful step” in organizational capacity, sustainability, or scaling up of watershed efforts.
 This money cannot be used for on-the-ground monitoring or restoration projects, or for funding of ongoing expenses.